PEPTERGENT Extraction Method

 1. Combine the purified membrane protein with increasing amounts of peptides.

-3. Determine what is the optimal peptide to protein ratio (i.e last right lane on the gel below).
+3. Determine what the optimal peptide to protein ratio is (i.e., last right lane on the gel below).

 The "on-column" method - to rapidly get pure peptidisc preparations